-To ensure the provision of a high amenity, low impact and sustainable infrastructure networks that provides for properly serviced, and orderly development.
+To ensure the provision of sustainable a high amenity, low impact and sustainable infrastructure networks that provides for properly serviced, and orderly development.

-- By implementing earthworks and stormwater management Development Controls for land use and subdivision activities that require the provision of prime infrastructure in sequence with any development and in a manner where potential adverse environmental effects are avoided or minimised. - 2) By ensuring that the provision of infrastructure is consistent with the Maps 1-26. - 3) By ensuring that all infrastructures can be efficiently used by emergency services at all times. - 4) By requiring that all wastewater systems be connected to Council's public reticulated (EcoCare) system, with the exception of Rural Residential Sub-Zone 6 which will be unserviced. - 5) By ensuring subdivision and development is aligned with infrastructure necessary to serve development
+- nenting earthworks and stormwater management Development Controls for land use and 1) subdivision activities that require the provision of prime infrastructure in sequence with any development and in a manner where potential adverse environmental effects are avoided or minimised. - 2) By ensuring that the provision of infrastructure is consistent with the Maps 1-26. - 3) By ensuring that all infrastructures can be efficiently used by emergency services at all times. - 4) By requiring that all wastewater systems be connected to Council's public reticulated (EcoCare) system. on of Rural Residential Sub-Zone 6 which will be unser - 5) By ensuring subdivision and development is aligned with infrastructure necessary to serve development - Ensuring that medium to higher density subdivision in Residential Sub Zone 3A (except lower density 6) lots capable of providing adequate onsite water supply), integrated residential development visitor accommodation and retirement facilities are supported serviced by adequate appropriate reticulated water supply solutions